ehsan11100/AdGuard/Hosts-Blocklists.md

 ### Rule modifiers

 You can change the behavior of a rule by using additional modifiers.
-Modifiers must be located at the end of the rule after the `$` character, and be separated by commas.
+Modifiers must be located at the end of the rule after the `$` character and be separated by commas.

 Example: